ibm-cloud-docs/vpc/cbr.md

 {: ui}

 1. Determine which resources you want to add to your allowlist.
-1. Check the [service references](#service-references) section to see if you need to add any service reference to your network zone.
+1. Check the [service references](#service-references) section to see whether you need to add any service reference to your network zone.
 1. Follow these steps to [create context-based restrictions in the console](/docs/account?topic=account-context-restrictions-create).

 ## Creating rules
 {: #cbr-rules}

-Within VPC Infrastructure Services each child service needs certain attributes in a context-based rule.
+Within VPC Infrastructure Services, each child service needs certain attributes in a context-based rule.

-When you use the API, Terraform or the {{site.data.keyword.cloud_notm}} Command Line Interface (CLI) to create, update, or delete {{site.data.keyword.cloud_notm}} context-based restrictions, you can specify the target VPC Infrastructure resource by using resource attributes.
+When you use the API, Terraform or the {{site.data.keyword.cloud_notm}} CLI to create, update, or delete {{site.data.keyword.cloud_notm}} context-based restrictions, you can specify the target VPC Infrastructure resource by using resource attributes.

 See [VPC resource attributes](/docs/vpc?topic=vpc-resource-attributes) for the resource attributes that correspond with individual VPC resources.
 {: tip}